 Craig Roeckle, bass guitar, electric upright bass and vocals, is a well versed musician accomplished in playing all styles of music from jazz standards to funk and all genres in between.
-A veteran of the St. Louis music scene, Craig has been with Mirage for nine years.
+A veteran of the St. Louis music scene, Craig has been with Mirage for twenty years.

 Craig has played with other St. Louis bands such as Bob Kuban, The Johnny Polzin Orchestra, Four Hits and a Miss and Xpression to name a few.
 Having studied music at Loyola University in New Orleans, Craig brings a wealth of music theory to the band and is responsible for much of the band’s arrangements.